peidevs/Event_Resources/PendingMeetUps.md

 ### Upcoming

-* Matt Duffy cat-herding for Feb, March, April 2024 possibly beyond
+* Nolan P cat-herding Sep/Oct/Nov 2024

-    * Scott B for Feb 2024
-    * soft yes for Mar 2024
-    * possibly lightning talks Apr 2024
+### Misc

+* Ryan Brinn on LLMs
 * RJ wrote to us on Meetup offering to talk between June/October on cyber-security

-### Misc

-* Christoph Rieger expressed interest in IOT devices for Jan-Feb 2024
 * Chris Mcrae on Smalltalk
 * Bob Shand on Doku (I think?)
 * Keir Pollard expressed interest in "VBA tricks in Excel"